slsa-framework/slsa/docs/spec/v1.1/faq.md

 -   The runner generates the provenance.
 In this situation, the orchestrating platform is irrelevant and all requirements are imposed on the runner.
--   The platform provides the runner with some credentials for generating the provenance or both the platform and the runner provide information for the provenance.Trust is shared between the platform and the runner so the requirements are imposed on both.
+-   The platform provides the runner with some credentials for generating the provenance or both the platform and the runner provide information for the provenance.
+Trust is shared between the platform and the runner so the requirements are imposed on both.

 Requirements on the self-hosted runners may increase with Build levels greater than L3.

+[build level requirements]: requirements.md
 [GitHub Actions]: https://docs.github.com/en/actions/hosting-your-own-runners
 [Software Bill of Materials (SBOM)]: https://ntia.gov/sbom
 [SLSA Provenance]: provenance.md